abbynoyce/abbynoyce.github.io/bio.md

 permalink: /bio/
 ---

-Abby Noyce is a postdoctoral researcher in the [Department of Psychological and Brain Sciences](http://www.bu.edu/psych/) at [Boston University](http://bu.edu), in the [laboratory of David Somers](http://sites.bu.edu/fmri).
+Abby Noyce is a Research Assistant Professor in the [Department of Psychological and Brain Sciences](http://www.bu.edu/psych/) at [Boston University](http://bu.edu), in the [laboratory of David Somers](http://sites.bu.edu/fmri).
 I also work closely with [Barbara Shinn-Cunningham](http://cns.bu.edu/~shinn/).

 I completed my Ph.D. in Psychology (specializing in Cognitive Neuroscience) at Brandeis University in 2014, working with [Robert Sekuler](http://people.brandeis.edu/~sekuler).